ridwanc12/paradigm/README.md

 The front-end will be developed on Swift in order to run on iPhones.

 #### Database
-The back-end database will use 000webhost or AWS DynamoDB or GCP Firebase to host an SQL database containing data for all of our users
+The back-end database will use 000webhost to host an SQL database containing data for all of our users

 #### AWS Cloud Component
 Because analysis is done in Python and this is difficult to natively integrate with XCode and iOS, an AWS Lambda function will be created to serve as an HTTP endpoint for our application.
 This will accept HTTP requests from the iOS front-end, process using Python in the lambda, and return the necessary data.